balaam/slate/source/index.html.md

 Returns the time in seconds that the last frame took to execute.

-Delta is often used to make animation run smoothly no matter the game speed.
+Delta is often used to make animations run smoothly no matter the game speed.
 Dinodeck's frames are capped at 60 frames per second.

 ## GetTime